March 31, 2020

 The past seven months flicker across my mind like a runaway slide show.
 I can’t be completely sure the events I’m seeing happened at all.
 How could a single pair of eyes have seen such beauty and such adversity in only a matter of months?

 My tan skin and blonde hair won’t let me forget that something is different now.
 (But what?)
 These physical changes only tell me I’ve been living at the beach and working on the sea.

 Leaving was not my first choice—but it’s definitely the smartest.
 The impending enforcement of a vague yet limitless “emergency decree” by Thailand’s prime minister worries me.
-International flights leaving the Kingdom are disappearing faster than I can refresh my browser.
-Departing so suddenly feels a lot like running away—but I think I should go, while I still have the option to.
+And international flights leaving the Kingdom are disappearing faster than I can refresh my browser.
+Departing so suddenly feels a lot like running away—but I think I should go, while I still have the option.

 I blink and I’m on the ferry from Seattle to Bainbridge Island for 14 days of self-quarantine.
 The chill is surprising, the gloom and light rain are not.
 I have only dreamy memories of the past two days: wandering all night zombie-like around the vast Suvarnabhumi Airport in Bangkok; trees full of cherry blossoms everywhere as we touch down in Tokyo; ten hours of half-sleep, bad movies and worse food before I finally reach SeaTac International.